-John is an Associate Attorney in the Immigration Practice Group.
+John is a Director in the Immigration Practice Group.
 Prior to joining McCandlish Holton, John practiced employer-based immigration law with boutique law offices in Beaverton, Oregon and Richmond, Virginia, representing clients needing technology experts, athletes, and chefs.
 He is a member of the Ohio State Bar and is authorized to practice immigration law nationwide.
 He has been involved in business and family-based immigration matters, including:

 - Alien of extraordinary ability petitions; Outstanding researcher petitions; National Interest Waiver petitions

 - Employer sponsored immigration petitions (PERM/I-140)

 - Religious worker petitions